-In Circular A-4 (2003), the Office of Management and Budget endorsed VSL values between \$1 million and \$10 million, drawing on two recently completed VSL meta-analyses.
-In 2013 dollars, these values would be between \$1.25 million and \$12.5 million.
+In Circular A-4 (2003), the Office of Management and Budget endorsed VSL values between \$1 million and \$10 million1, drawing on two then recently completed VSL meta-analyses.2.
 The basis for our 2008 guidance comprised five studies, four of which were meta-analyses that synthesized many primary studies, identifying their sources of variation and estimating the most likely common parameters.
-These studies were written by Ted R. Miller;2 Ikuho Kochi, Bryan Hubbell, and Randall Kramer;3 W. Kip Viscusi;4 Janusz R. Mrozek and Laura O. Taylor;5 and W. Kip Viscusi and Joseph Aldy.6 They narrowed VSL estimates to the \$2 million to \$7 million range in dollar values of the original data, between 1995 and 2000 (about \$3 million to \$9 million at current prices).
-Miller and Viscusi and Aldy also estimated income elasticities for VSL (the percent increase in VSL per one percent increase in income).
-Miller's estimates were close to 1.0, while Viscusi and Aldy estimated the elasticity to be between 0.5 and 0.6.
-DOT used the Viscusi and Aldy elasticity estimate (averaged to 0.55), along with the Wages and Salaries component of the Employer Cost for Employee Compensation, as well as price levels represented by the Consumer Price Index, to project these estimates to a 2007 VSL estimate of \$5.8 million.
+These studies were written by Ted R. Miller;3 Ikuho Kochi, Bryan Hubbell, and Randall Kramer;4 W. Kip Viscusi;5 Janusz R. Mrozek and Laura O. Taylor;6 and W. Kip Viscusi and Joseph Aldy.7 They narrowed VSL estimates to the \$2 million to \$7 million range in dollar values of the original data, between 1995 and 2000 (about \$3 million to

+1 In 2015 dollars, these values would be between \$1.3 million and \$13 million.